Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 I like to do most progress updates via email and very few via face-to-face meetings.

-Generally, the channel you use depends on the kind of project, audience, and a few other factors – simple, regular, standard updates via email, urgent, major, complex updates via face-to-face meetings.
+Generally, the channel you use depends on the kind of project, audience, and a few other factors – simple, regular, standard updates via email, urgent, primary, and complex updates via face-to-face meetings.

-It is important to remember that “progress updates” are “updates” and not a detailed explanation of the project.
+Remembering that “progress updates” are “updates” and not a detailed project explanation is essential.

 • Project status: on track/delayed/live